jmlora/marvel-characters/README.md

 Branch 'ft/redux-sagas' uses Redux and Sagas to manage state and API requests.

+Branch 'main' is up to dated with 'ft/redux-sagas'.

 TODO: Sagas tests are failing in call effect.

 ## Getting Started with Create React App